 IP Intellectual Property Protection

-Artists need to be very conscious of the ease in the 21st century with which works of art can be forged.
-You must take as many steps as possible to deter copies of your works being stolen.
+Artists need to be very conscious that works of art can be forged very easily in the 21st century.
+Taking as many steps as possible to deter copies of your work will avoid breaches of your intellectual property.

 6 Steps to Protect your IP Intellectual Property:

-- Keep a record book with complete details of each and every work you’ve ever created for future reference.
+- Keep a record book with complete details of each and every artwork you’ve ever created for future reference.

 - Take a Photograph of the work and keep the date, notes, measurements of the piece and a record of materials used if possible.

-- Record the name, email address, and contact telephone number of people that you have sold your artwork too.
-For starters you will want to build a mailing list which will lead to future sales but this also helps prove provenance if any issues of ownership ever pop up.
+- Record the name, email address, and contact telephone number of people that you have sold your artwork to.
+For starters, you will want to build a mailing list which will lead to future sales but this also helps prove provenance if any issues of ownership ever pop up.